nathanpc/libuki/README.md

 └── test.c
 ```

-To compile and run this project just follow these simple steps:
+To compile and run this project just follow these simple steps for **UNIX**
+systems:

 ```console
 foo@bar:~/testuki$ cd libuki